March 10, 2021

 RL Nielsen of Purdue University

-There are a couple items that we learned from the 2012 drought:
+There are a couple of items that we learned from the 2012 drought:

 The key point here is we could easily see $8-10 / bu corn over the next few years... there is not a lot of wiggle room given current trends and unpredictable variables such as weather.
 Even if we get through this year with a decent yield and moderate prices, there will likely be continued pressure on global stocks in the coming years.

-We have just exited an eight year bear market in corn that moderated risk taking and speculative planting.
-More importantly, it slowed the addition of new acreage in other parts of world that did not produce corn in the past.
+We have just exited an eight-year bear market in corn that moderated risk-taking and speculative planting.
+More importantly, it slowed the addition of new acreage in other parts of the world that did not produce corn in the past.

 Takeaway: Stocks-to-Use ratio long-term median level is 15%, and when it dips below 10% it typically corresponds with rising corn price.

-John Deere reported strong first quarter 2021 earnings on February 19, beating analyst estimates.
-The earnings call management noted "Ag fundamentals improved significantly throughout the first quarter and the improved sentiment is reflected in the most recent status of our order books and early order programs".
+John Deere reported strong first-quarter 2021 earnings on February 19, beating analyst estimates.
+On the earnings call management noted "Ag fundamentals improved significantly throughout the first quarter and the improved sentiment is reflected in the most recent status of our order books and early order programs".